 While the data is quite clear that your projects will be more successful with change management, you may still find yourself working to justify change management to project team members and senior leaders in your organization.

-- Be specific!
-Your case is more compelling when it is specific.
+Be specific!
+Your case is more compelling when it includes relevant details.

 This worksheet shows you how to directly link change management to the outcomes and objectives of the project you are supporting or want to support.
-Simply fill in the provided blanks and use it with your project team, senior leader or whoever you are struggling to get resourcing and buy-in from.
+Simply fill in the blanks provided and use it with your project team, senior leader or whomever you are struggling to get resourcing and buy-in from.